SufianShihab/Portfolio-Mobile/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my code reviewer Levy Ukwishaka without whom I could not fix the errors
+I would like to thank my mentor, coding partners, morning session and standup teammates for their support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>